 My personal involvement with St. John’s and the Foundation Trust spans more than 20 years, of which the last ten or so were as a Trustee of the SJFT.
 I can honestly say every year has been fascinating, as you can see from the projects we enabled.
 Historically, the SJFT has been managing some ancient legacies and land dating back to the 1700’s and 1800’s, which were bequeathed to the Grammar schools in Marlborough (the early forerunners to the Academy we know and love today).

 Still to this day the SJFT Trustees play an objective role in managing the Trust Fund for future generations, but also in making charitable donations to the school.
 These are for the specific purposes of furthering students’ experiences and for the school to have a wider community involvement in Marlborough too.
 Our volunteer Trustees play an important role in the SJFT development plans.
 During my time at SJFT we started up some exciting new initiatives involving youth projects in the community, but there’s scope for lots more…”

-The Trust is in discussion with St John’s for further developments for 2019 onwards, including an exciting new project chosen by the students themselves!
+The Trust is in discussion with St John’s for further developments for 2020 onwards, including an exciting new project to improve the outdoor facilities for the students!